Build Manager Instructions

 This will

-create a buildcache in the bc subdirectory
+create a build cache mirror in the bc subdirectory

 sign the binaries with your hypotcode@fnal.gov GnuPG key